spacetelescope/rad/docs/creating.rst

 `~roman_datamodels.datamodels.DataModel` names do not follow a strict naming pattern.

-The ``archive_meta`` field is a placeholder for future use.
-It is intended to allow the archive to add additional metadata about specific Roman ASDF files, which do not fit neatly into the metadata structures it uses for describing the fields of in the schemas, see :ref:`external-metadata` for more details.
+The ``archive_meta`` field is used by the archive to define some meta table information.
+This should only be included if the schema describes a datamodel which will be archived.
+The value of this field should be determined by the archive for you.
+Start with adding ``archive_meta: None`` and then update it when you have the correct information from the archive team.

 .. _pseudo-inheritance: